 Can I create chemistry?

 Potentially, yes.
 There is a consensus on advice I found online on this topic.
-Tease a little, playfully, make suggestive remarks, use brief light touch to the arm/back/shoulder/hand, kiss on the cheek, and make a little eye contact with a teasing look.
+Tease a little, playfully, make suggestive remarks, use brief light touch to the arm/back/shoulder/hand and make a little eye contact with a teasing look.
 Stop if your love interest looks uncomfortable or doesn’t seem to be flirting back.
-Signs of encouragement may include leaning towards you, touching you too, suggestive comments etc. Don’t worry if you’re too shy for most of that though: there are women who will love your shyness and who run a mile from the confident ‘pick-up’ type guys!
+Signs of encouragement may include leaning towards you, touching you too, suggestive comments etc and if it’s going well maybe even follow up with a kiss on the cheek.
+Don’t worry if you’re too shy for most of that though: there are women who will love your shyness and who run a mile from the confident ‘pick-up’ type guys!

 Maybe offer a massage and, if it’s accepted, include a few light tracing touches along with the regular massaging.
 Touch is important as some people won’t feel chemistry until there is touch .